-The sewage is then transported from Orems Road Pumping Station through a 30" force main to the Brien Run Interceptor in the Stemmers Run System
+The sewage is then transported from Orems Road Pumping Station through a 30" force main to the Brien Run Interceptor in the Stemmers Run System and ultimately to the Back River WWTP.

 The Orems Sewershed SRRR Plan was accepted by the EPA on September 29, 2016.
 Implementation of the Orems SRRR plan recommendations have been delayed by real estate acquisition issues and will occur after the original September 29, 2020 deadline.
+The expected complete construction is October 2026.

-There are multiple projects under design in Orems, below is a list of the proposed projects.
+There is one project under design in Orems, which is listed below.

-Project Description Estimated Cost Stansbury Manor Force Main Repairs Replace force main \$282,995 Orems 03 Relief Sewer 930 LF of relief sewer \$330,500 Stansbury Manor Pump Station Station upgrade \$2,700,000 Total \$3,313,495
+Project Description Estimated Cost

+Stansbury Manor Force Main Replacement Replace force main (SRRR CD P10) \$3,508,477

+Total \$3,508,477